Shashwatsingh22/Fun_App/README.md

 # Fun_App
 <h4>
-This is my first app  by the use of flutter framework....
+This is my first app  by the use of flutter framework....<br>
 To setup this same App in your PC then ---</h4>
 <pre>
   -->First Make the test app by the help of the Command;